mzehnde/Skribble-Project-II/README.md

+TODO: add setup chapter: what do we need (maven etc) and how to change from using different usecases (assembly:single)

 # Upload and Download **one** PDF File

 The most simple Use Case of Uploading a File, waiting for it to be signed and downloading the file after, consists of three arguments and three steps.